Matsalak-Viktoria/Titanic-Tips-Diamonds/README.md

 ## Results

-The figures below compare the performance of different KNN configurations across all prediction tasks.
+The following figures summarize model performance under different preprocessing configurations for each prediction task.

 ### Model Performance Comparison for Each Prediction Task: